0xDivyanshu/bWAPP/README.md

     ```
 - Security Level : High

-    I don't think its possible to bypass as
+    I don't think its possible to bypass as such but if you think you can please go for PR.

     Code Snippet:
     ```